lucchesi-sec/powershell-automation/docfx_project/articles/daily-admin-toolkit/index.md

     Where-Object { $_.Status -ne 'Running' }
 ```

-## Integration with Enterprise Features
+## Integration with Production Features

-The Daily Admin Toolkit is designed as a gateway to enterprise PowerShell adoption:
+The Daily Admin Toolkit is designed as a gateway to production PowerShell adoption:

 - **Logging Integration** - Works with existing logging frameworks
 - **Monitoring Hooks** - Integrates with SCOM, Nagios, and other monitoring systems